rjbennett3/ansible-mysql/README.md

 Select the version to install with `mysql_version`.
 You should also change the root password, the default is `mysql`.

+A local backup cron job is installed.

+Multiple databases can be configured through `mysql_databases` list.
+Databases, users and grants will be generated based on this list (see `default/main.yml` for options).

 Requirements
 ------------
 See `meta/main.yml`.